violetv0id/Limeko-Engine/README.md

 - Citron: A nice middle-ground.
 Optimized to run okay on low-end hardware, and run with plenty of headroom on modern computers.
 - Lime - The highest performance preset.
 Made for standalone platforms like Quest, or mobile devices such as tablets or smart-phones.

+> [!NOTE]
-Note: Limeko does not have multiple Render Pipelines.
+> Limeko does not have multiple Render Pipelines.
 Instead, it runs on one very flexible Render Pipeline with lots of toggles and settings.

 # Physics
 Limeko's native physics engine is [Bepu](https://github.com/bepu/bepuphysics2).
 Bepu is a lightweight, open-source Physics library, like Nvidia's PhysX.